nomemory/andreinc-site/_posts/2022-05-01-4-integers-are-enough-to-write-a-snake-game.md

 - "game"
 ---

->... actually you can use only 2 but this will make your life a little more miserable.
+>... actually you can use only 2, but this will make your life a little more miserable.

 ![png]({{site.url}}/assets/images/2022-05-01-4-integers-are-enough-to-write-a-snake-game/snake.gif)

 After *not* implementing a game of snake in ages, I've decided to do my best today, but with some strange and absurd limitations in mind, you know, to spice up things:
 * We will store the game map in a `uint32_t` where `1s` will form the reptile's body.
 The map will contain `4x8` positions.
 Enough to have fun!
 * We will keep another `uint64_t` as a directions array - this will be useful to move the snake around, while keeping its growing shape intact;
-* We will squeeze another four 5 bits integers in an `uint32_t` to keep the positions of the `head`, the `tail`, the `apple`, and the (current) `length`.
+* We will squeeze another a few 5 bits values in an `uint32_t` to keep the positions of the `head`, the `tail`, the `apple`, and the (current) `length`.
 Any input from the keyboard will also be kept here (2 bits will be enough).
-* We will keep a 8 bit (`uint8_t`) variable for looping.
+* We will keep an 8 bit (`uint8_t`) variable for looping.

 Because there's no standard C-way of interacting with the keyboard, I will have to rely on `curses`, so if you want to compile the program, make sure you have the lib installed on your system.
-If you using the right type of operating system, chances are it's already there.
+If you're using the right type of operating system, chances are it's already there.
 If not you can certainly install it from your favorite package manager.

 Unfortunately,`curses` uses additional memory by itself, but let's be honest, hacking with arcane escape chars and low level system functions is not fun, and certainly not something that I am willing to try by myself.
 Yes, it's cheating, and this article is a fraud!